Portugal D7 Passive Income Visa for U.S. Citizens

 This article will guide you through everything you need to know about qualifying for the Portuguese D7 Visa.
 From understanding the requirements and navigating the application process to maintaining your visa, we provide detailed information to help you every step of the way in your journey to relocate to Portugal.

-Who is the D7 Visa Best for?
+Who Is the Portugal D7 Visa Best For?

-- Rental income from property ownership.
+- Rental income from property in the U.S. or abroad.

-What is Not Considered Passive Income?
+What Does Not Qualify as Passive Income?

 We Can Help!